kalinsky-dev/TASK-TRACKER/README.md

 # Task Tracker

-This is an application like Kanban, where you and your team can store and manage their Tasks.
+This is an application like Kanban, where you and your team can store and manage your Tasks.
 The board include all the Tasks which has to be resolved.

 ### Features